sphericle/layout-list-bot/README.md

 ## This is a fork of the [All Rated Extreme Demon List](https://aredl.net)'s bot.

-*The developer of this bot (sphericle) has gotten permission from an AREDL developer (windoge) to build and host this.* Most of the hard work has been done by them!
+*The developer of this bot (sphericle) has gotten permission from the AREDL developer team to build and host this.* Most of the hard work has been done by them!

 ## Original Readme: